mohi-chat/Walmart-Product-Search-Engine/README.md

 ### Use our search engine: http://ec2-18-221-166-245.us-east-2.compute.amazonaws.com:5000/search (Not Active)
 #### A search engine to look up products listed in Walmart.com.
 Developed as part of TAMU Datathon 2020.
 This project secured 2nd Place.

-Inspired by the search engine challenge and wanting to try our hand at a real-world dataset and the Walmart challenge gave us one of the best opportunities.
+Inspired by the search engine challenge and wanting to try our hand at a real-world dataset we took on the Walmart Datathon challenge.
+We had the following tasks at hand:

 <b>Task I -:</b> We had to crawl various product information from walmart website to build our product database.
 This was one of the most laborious and frustrating tasks as we faced a lot of forbidden issues and captcha but this was a great learning step for us as we came across a lot of workarounds and things that we can face while scrapping data and processing it.
 We used a selenium based crawler with a headless server (phantomjs) for crawling.
 BeautifulSoup library was used to post process the raw html response.
 We used a random surfer model to hop from product to product to build up our product database.
 The final data we crawled can be found here: https://github.com/mohi-chat/Walmart-Product-Search-Engine/blob/main/FlaskApp/search-app/combined.csv